 Soft skills are personality traits and behaviours.
 Unlike technical or ‘hard’ skills, soft skills are not about the knowledge you possess but the behaviours you display in different situations.

 Soft skills include any skill that can be classified as a personality trait or habit.
-Interpersonal skills and communication skills are more specific categories of soft skills that many employers look for in job candidates.
+Interpersonal skills and communication skills are more specific categories of these, that many employers look for in job candidates.

 There are many soft skills that you could list on your resume or cover letter.
-Some of the most sought after soft skills include:
+Some of the most sought after ones include: